MegEngine/Documentation/source/development/contribute-to-docs/python-docstring-style-guide.rst

               value

           def example_method(self, param1, param2):
-              """Class methods are similar to regular functions.
+              r"""Class methods are similar to regular functions.

               Note:
                   Do not include the `self` parameter in the ``Args`` section.